JanWickerath/GetAndClean_finalProject/README.md

 created before*.
 Then the names can be added by merging the intermediate data frame from above with the lookup table by the column that stores the numerical value of the activity label.

+## Step 4:

+Use the naming list identified in step 2 as column names.
+The names are slightly altered so that they do not include the special character "()" and "-" anymore.